Subject - Catholicism (Christianity): Ethics and Business. Catholics Businesspeople. Syllabus:

 This “Papal definition” is not debatable.
 In any case, today, on very few occasions the Pope used this privilege and is almost always done by consensus.
 A Catholic must, therefore, accept this principle.

-The Catholic Church maintains the exclusivity of Jesus teachings and also defines the way in which the Catholic must behave, the Church teaches to Catholic how he should live to follow the teachings of Jesus correctly.
+The Catholic Church maintains the exclusivity of Jesus teachings and defines the way in which the Catholic must behave, the Church teaches to Catholic how he should live to follow the teachings of Jesus correctly.

 The Church, as God's earthly representative, is the institution that monopolizes the teachings through the Sacraments.
 Catholic, Orthodoxy, and Copts share the same seven Sacraments.